Book Notes: Team Topologies

 A team may have been told it is autonomous and self-organizing, but team members find they have to interact with many other teams in order to complete their work; and this feels frustrating.

-I felt this.
-Especially difficult This is usually a smell for unbalanced team are organisation.
+This is usually a smell for unbalanced teams in an organisation.
 Either not enough senior folk in the one team, or an improper mapping of service/domain ownership -> team.

 What must be avoided is the need for all teams together communicate with all other teams in order to achieve their ends